ryand939/yfinance-toolkit/readme.md

 ## Credit

-This project builds upon [yfinance](https://github.com/ranaroussi/yfinance) by Ran Aroussi.
-See the [yfinance documentation](https://ranaroussi.github.io/yfinance/index.html) for API details.
+This project would not exist without [yfinance](https://github.com/ranaroussi/yfinance) by Ran Aroussi doing all the heavy lifting.
+See the [yfinance documentation](https://ranaroussi.github.io/yfinance/index.html) for more details.